Glossary

 1/1000 millimeter, 0.00003937 inch; represented by the Greek letter “mu” (μ).
 It is the unit of measure for the particle retention of filter media.

 The space between the adjacent parallel wires, usually expressed in decimal parts of an inch.
-The following formula is used to determine the width of opening a square weave wire cloth: Width of opening = (1/mesh) – wire diameter.
+The following formula is used to determine the width of opening of square weave wire cloth: Width of opening = (1/mesh) – wire diameter.

 A method of corrugating wire cloth, usually used to increase filter surface area.